styluxlive/styluxlive.github.io/content/blog/teach-courses/index.md

   - admin
 tags:
   - Hugo
-  - Hugo Blox Builder
+  - CkritBuilder Builder
   - Markdown
 image:
   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-[Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
-You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.
+[CkritBuilder Builder](https://ckritbuilder.com) is designed to give technical content creators a seamless experience.
+You can focus on the content and the CkritBuilder Builder which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.
+On this page, you'll find some examples of the types of technical content that can be rendered with CkritBuilder.

 ## Citation